-Camera: Of course you can’t forget the camera.
-This is one of the most photographic spots on Koh Phi Phi and up there for all of Thailand as well.
-Why not join all those Instagrammers and grab a shot of yourself!
+Camera: Of course, you can’t forget the camera.
+This is one of the most photographic spots on Koh Phi Phi and is up there for all of Thailand as well.
+Why not join all those Instagrammers and grab a shot of yourself?

 Water: You will want to either bring water with you or have enough money to buy yourself a drink.
-The weather in Thailand is hot and pair that with a steep hill to climb.
+The weather in Thailand is hot and paired with a steep hill to climb.
 Your will to left quite thirsty.

 Money: Unfortunately very few things in Thailand are free, and this is not one of them.
 You will want to bring at least 50 THB with you which will cover the entry fee to all 3 viewpoints.

 Important Info To Know

 Let’s get into all the other important details you will need to know before walking to the Koh Phi Phi Viewpoints.
 These bits don’t really fall into any of the other categories, but they are still important to know to make the most out of your visit.

 Alcohol At The Koh Phi Phi Viewpoint: Could you imagine anything better than after spending a busy day exploring such an incredible island enjoying a cold beer at sunset while taking in the viewpoint?
 Unfortunately, it’s only ever going to be a dream as no alcohol is allowed at all 3 viewpoints.
 Be aware that if you choose to ignore this warning and bring some beers with you there are fines of up to $32.00 / 1000 THB.